High School Course Listings

 Text: World Literature

 This is a one-semester course concentrating on the plays of the classic English playwright William Shakespeare.
 In many ways, these plays show us how Catholic thinking, traditions, and culture have been reflected in the life and literature of the past.
-The plays studied are: As You Like It, Hamlet, King Lear, A Midsummer Night’s Dream, Romeo and Juliet, The Tempest, Twelfth Night, and The Winter’s Tale.
+The plays studied are: As You Like It, Hamlet, King Lear, A Midsummer Night’s Dream, Romeo and Juliet, and The Tempest.

 This is an optional course which may be taken at any high school grade level.
 All the books are Signet Classic Edition.
 One-half credit.